 Where are you reading this from?
-Probably somewhere far from here and yet I'm there and somehow in your mind right now.
-The inescapable and global grasp of the Internet and our eternal engagement with it, has been a pivotal (r)evolutionary shift in our history, one even more significant than our discovery of fire, agriculture, steel, or the combustion engine.
+Probably somewhere far from here and yet I'm there and somehow in your mind at this moment in time.
+The inescapable and global grasp of the Internet and our eternal engagement with it, has been a pivotal (r)evolutionary shift in our history.
 We are yet to scratch the surface of its potential and power, and the deeper implications of its existence, identifying what that says about us - the Internet is the genesis of a global awakening and an awareness of hidden communal connection.

 Modern culture and its ideology of being constantly connected have allowed us to act as a sort of rudimentary hive-mind.
 Our access to, and saturation of information, media, and communication is both constant and instant - it is now possible to share our thoughts with almost everybody out there - our friends and family, their friends and family, people we don't know and never will, people in another country, and people who may not even share the same language as us - a single sentence spat out into the ether can potentially reach billions of people on the planet in a matter of minutes.